ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 crown, And killed him—as it should!
 Had
 he been reading of the news At home,
 like neighboui Jim, TJ] bet a cent this
-accident Had not befallen him
+accident Had not befallen him!
 </td></tr></table>

 ---